-How did your Wochenbett and the recovery process at home then look like?
+What did your recovery process look like?

 What normally happens where we come from is that you move back to your mom’s home for six months when you have your baby.
 In that time she makes you these special energy balls that all Punjabi women make for their daughters who just gave birth.
 These balls are full of nutrition and micro nutrients and are real power balls.
 When my mom and Aunty came to stay with us, she made them for me here in Berlin.